 What are the benefits of PPC?

-Learnings Data & Keyword Research; PPC platforms want you to advertise on them and hence spend your budget with them.
-To that end they provide plenty of rich data around the audience who click your ads or content.
-You can use this data to inform your segmentation, campaign targeting, and website optimisation.
+PPC platforms want you to advertise on them and hence spend your budget with them.
+To that end they typically provide plenty of rich data around the audience who click your ads or content such as location, age, gender, interests and other online behaviour information.
+This data can be incredibly valuable to you the advertiser to inform your segmentation, campaign targeting, and website optimisation efforts.

 How much does PPC cost?